7 Tips for Dads During Labor and Delivery - Baby Chick

 Share

-I’ve had several dads ask me, “What are the top things that I need to know to best support my partner during the birth of our baby?”
+Several dads have asked me, “What are the top things that I need to know to best support my partner during the birth of our baby?”
 So I’ve come up with a list.
 I believe these are the best ways to support your partner through one of the biggest experiences of your life.
-Here are my 7 tips for dads to help them be the perfect birth partner.
+Here are 7 tips for dads to help them be the perfect birth partner.

 Dads During Labor: How to Best Support the Laboring Mother